RafaCruz22/blackjack/README.md

 # blackjack

 This is a console version of blackjack done in my sphomore year.
 It isn't finished but i'm pretty happy with it.
-Feel free to clone it and add or give advice on it.
+Feel free to clone it and give advice on it.

 ![blackjack1](https://user-images.githubusercontent.com/41638598/196259747-dbb4668b-9384-4d34-bc47-90748a0ffb53.gif)